Precise, super-resolving intensity measurement by quantum jump spectroscopy of a single neutral atom

 To acquire fluorescence signals versus probe intensity and versus detuning, we implemented the sequence shown in \autoref{fig:SingleMeasurement3lenses} (upper): starting from an empty FORT, the MOT beams (cooler and re-pumper) are turned on to allow an atom to be trapped.
 Prior to the atom's arrival, the background count rate is recorded.

-Arrival of an atom is determined when the detected count in channel L1 is above \SI{50}{photons} per bin.
+Arrival of an atom is determined when the detected count in channel $L_{1}$ is above \SI{50}{photons} per bin.
 After this ``trigger'' event, re-pumper and cooler {remain on for \SI{60}{\milli\second} to cool the trapped atom.} The re-pumper is then turned off for \SI{300}{\milli\second}, leaving cooler and probe on, to record probe-and-cooler induced fluorescence.
 The re-pumper is then turned on again for \SI{60}{\milli\second}, to check if the atom is still trapped.
 The cooler and re-pumper are then turned off.
 The atom is allowed to leave by turning off the FORT and cooling beams, and the cycle repeats.
 The probe is on at constant power and frequency during this whole sequence.

-As illustrated in \autoref{fig:SingleMeasurement3lenses} (lower), we record detections $d_{i,t}$ (shown in purple) and background counts $b_{i,t}$ (shown in green) from each trapped atom for a total time of \SI{220}{\milli \second} divided in 11 time bins, where $i$ indicates the APD channel (and thus also the lens) in which the photons are collected and $t\in \{1,\ldots,11\}$ labels the time bin.
+As illustrated in \autoref{fig:SingleMeasurement3lenses} (lower), we record detections $d_{i}$ (shown in purple) and background counts $b_{i}$ (shown in green) from each trapped atom for a total time of \SI{220}{\milli \second} divided in 11 time bins, where $i$ indicates \btext{collection through lens $L_{i}$}.
 For any given probe detuning and power, we measure 20 trials like the one shown in \autoref{fig:SingleMeasurement3lenses}.
 About \SI{65}{\percent} of the atoms survive.
-We pool the resulting $d_{i,t}$ and $b_{i,t}$ values, to have $N\approx 200$ values of each kind.
+We pool the resulting $d_{i}$ and $b_{i}$ values, to have $N\approx 200$ values of each kind.